Introduction:

 - The engineering drawings shall be resubmitted to match the Plan of Subdivision

-6. Issue Statement of Compliance / Start of Defects Liability Period – IDM Sec 7.5-7.7
+9. Issue Statement of Compliance / Start of Defects Liability Period – IDM Sec 7.5-7.7

 Consultants should note that a Statement of Compliance (SOC) can only be issued after all the relevant referral authorities have each given their releases.
 Council’s Engineering Department, acting as an internal referral, requires, as a minimum, for the Engineering SOC release, all of the following

-a) That the inspector agrees that the works are to Council standard and has been provided with copies of test results as requested.
+A) That the inspector agrees that the works are to Council standard and has been provided with copies of test results as requested.

-b) All test/inspection records are available eg -
+B) All test/inspection records are available eg -

 i) CCTV of all drainage pipes and pits in accordance with WSA code (Provided prior to PC, Road Crossings to be reviewed prior to wearing course